-If the employee is paid for business is private use beyond this, there is a miles at less than the statutory rates, tax relief is available on the difference.
-If, however, the employee is paid at more than these rates then the excess is taxable
+If the employee is paid for business miles at less than the statutory rates, tax relief is available on the difference.
+If, however, the employee is paid at more than these rates then the excess is taxable.

 If you are paid less than the statutory rates to use your own car for business purposes remember to claim a deduction on your return or write to HMRC to make your claim.